Miguelrohv/crud/README.md

 # crud
 ----------------------------------------------------
-created the  app as per requirements-(no validation, etc. aside from the minimal page routes handling).
+created the  app as per requirements-(no validation, etc. aside from the minimal resource handling).
 ----------------------------------------------------
-#no EJS experience
+# no EJS experience

-try to create web pages accessing the functionalities.
+now trying to create web pages accessing the functionalities.

 <i>i can do it with Jquery as i have experience with it.</i>